Mashing: Mash tun

 To achieve economies of scale, large breweries often possess at least one dedicated vessel for mashing, called a mash tun.
 Breweries implementing a decoction process must possess at least two dedicated vessels.

 Mash tuns have a powerful stirring mechanism, known as a mash rake, to keep the temperature of the mash uniform.
 They also have an efficient heating method, often based on steam, that will not scorch the malt.
 This heating method is combined with proper insulation enabling mash to maintain rest temperatures for up to one hour inside the vessels.
 A spray ball for clean-in-place (CIP) operation helps with periodic deep cleaning.
 Sanitation is not a major concern before wort boiling, so a rinse-down is usually all that is necessary between batches.

 Smaller breweries often use a boil kettle or a lauter tun for mashing.
-Using a lauter tun limits the breweries to single-step infusion mashing, however, because such a vessel is not completely appropriate for the lautering process^{[cite?]}.
+Using a lauter tun limits the breweries to single-step infusion mashing, however, because such a vessel is not completely appropriate for the lautering process.